+What am I about?
+Lots of things.
 I enjoy photography, people who are real, and those who are honest with themselves and others.
-I enjoy good food & drink, particularly when sharing them with others.
-I love science, biology in particular, and anything to do with fish.
+I love good food & drink, particularly when sharing them with others.
+Science is awesome, biology in particular, and anything to do with fish.
 I enjoy quality in anything, and bold colours are fabulous (even though I predominantly wear black).
 I love laughter!
 I take pleasure in the environment and in travel, and I love the education that travel provides, the perspectives it brings.
 I appreciate the world around me and everything that accompanies it.
 I relish the challenges – both positive and negative – because they make us who we are if we take the time to learn from them.

 I delight in the wonder, and the absurdity, of real life.
 And the older I become, the more I appreciate simplicity.